fuzzy-ai/nodejs/README.md

       }
     });

-FuzzyIOClient
+FuzzyAIClient
 --------------

 This is the main class; it's what's returned from the require().

-* **FuzzyIOClient(options)** Takes an `options` argument.
+* **FuzzyAIClient(options)** Takes an `options` argument.
 This is an object with the following properties:

   * `key`: API key to use.
-You have to get an `apiKey` from https://fuzzy.io/ .
+You have to get an `apiKey` from https://fuzzy.ai/ .
 Keep this secret, by the way.

   * `root` is the root of the API server.
-It has the correct default 'https://api.fuzzy.io' but if you're doing some testing with a mock, it can be useful.
+It has the correct default 'https://api.fuzzy.ai' but if you're doing some testing with a mock, it can be useful.

   * `queueLength` is the length of the request queue; requests are parallelized